 With the isolation forcing many companies to lay off workers, many Ugandans have been hit hard financially.
 Even as restrictions are being eased and people are returning to work, it will take a long time for many of them to recoup those losses.
 What does this mean?
 There will definitely be less demand for expensive luxury items.

 The one thing this pandemic has changed for sure is what consumers value in a product.

-Also read; How To Start An Online Store In Uganda
+Also read; How To Start An Online Store In Uganda.

-When it comes to Uganda’s ecommerce, consumer habits have certainly changed since March, 2020.
+When it comes to Uganda’s eCommerce, consumer habits have certainly changed since March 2020.
 These changes will stay for a long time.
-Anyone who hadn’t realized how convenient online shopping in Uganda is, has probably realized it now.
-For many Ugandans, buying products online has now become a normal, and it could stay that way forever.
-So expect to see a boost in online sales in Uganda in the Post-COVID-19 era although the spike in demand that was seen at the peak of the pandemic will unlikely be sustained for a long time.This is not a Paywall, but creating content like this consumes a lot of time, effort and money.
-If you found my content helpful, I’m requesting that you support me in any way you can so I can continue creating more content like this.
-From as little as $1 or more, your support will enable me afford the expenses that come with operating this website while it remains free of advertisements.
-For information on how to send in your donation, please WhatsApp me on +256797326164.
-Thank you!
+Anyone who hadn’t realized how convenient online shopping in Uganda is has probably realized it now.
+For many Ugandans, buying products online has now become a new normal, and it could stay that way forever.
+So expect a boost in online sales in Uganda in the Post-COVID-19 era, although the spike in demand seen at the pandemic’s peak will unlikely be sustained for a long time.